 |Trolleybuses make light work of steep hills - San Francisco, USA.|

-The case for NOT using fossil fuel engines which meet "Euro 4" etc., standards for urban bus services.
+The case for NOT using fossil fuel engines which meet "Euro 4 / Euro 5" emissions standards for urban bus services.

-Being introduced in 2006 are regulations called "Euro 4" which has the aim of enforcing a reduction in the output of harmful particulates and NOx nitrous oxide from motor bus exhaust (waste) gases.
-Euro 4 can be seen as a stepping stone to "Euro 5" which in 2009 will cut NOx pollution (but not particulate emissions) even further.
-Both regulations will apply to new buses only.
+Introduced in 2006 were regulations called "Euro 4" which had the aim of enforcing a reduction in the output of harmful particulates and NOx nitrous oxide from motor bus exhaust (waste) gases.
+Euro 4 formed a stepping stone to "Euro 5" which in 2009 cut NOx pollution (but not particulate emissions) even further.
+Both regulations applied to new buses only.
 As their name suggests, these are European Union standards, proposed and promulgated by the European Commission in Brussels.

-Of course it is right to use the propulsion systems which create the least pollution - and for rural areas where the cost of electrification plus maintenance of the infrastructure would simply render the bus service uneconomic then by using sustainably sourced biofuels in engines which meet the "Euro 4" and "Euro 5" standards is a logical solution.
+Of course it is right to use the propulsion systems which create the least pollution - and for rural areas where the cost of electrification plus maintenance of the infrastructure would simply render the bus service uneconomic then by using sustainably sourced biofuels in engines which meet the highest possible standards for internal combustion engines is a logical solution.
 But there really is no justification for using the "less dirty" option for urban services - not when a clean alternative choice exists.

 However apparently 'clean' Euro 4 / 5 diesels may appear to be it need be remembered that the supposed performance is measured on new vehicles / engines in tip top condition on test cycles on a test track - and NOT on real-world emissions as per our streets.
-No matter how clean they are when new, experience with existing engines suggests that as they age (and even with perfect maintenance) their emissions performance will deteriorate.
+No matter how clean they are when new, experience with existing engines has shown that as they age (and even with perfect maintenance) their emissions performance deteriorates.